-This report starts with a brief outline of relevant aspects of basic developments in the Republic of Yemen (RoY) since unification in 1990, as they are relevant to understand the current political conflict
+This report starts with a brief outline of relevant aspects of basic developments in the Republic of Yemen (RoY) since unification in 1990, as they are relevant to understand the current political conflict as well as governance issues, particularly decentralization.
+The

-The study for Aden is by Mundher Basalma, and the study for Hadhramaut and the two Taiz areas is by Mohamed Al-iriani.
-The studies include several semi-structured interviews, which were conducted in Aden, Hadhramaut and Taiz, with government representatives at the local, regional and national levels, representatives of civil society, political parties and international organizations, and journalists and members of armed groups.
-Due to the sensitive nature of many interviewees' comments, names and other identifying information have been removed from this report, as well as from the case studies on which it is partly based.
+The study for Hadhramaut and the two Taiz areas was conducted by Mohamed Al-iriani.
+The author of the study for Aden prefers to maintain anonymity.
+The studies include several semi-structured interviews with government representatievs at the local, regional and national leves, representatives of civil society, political parties and international organizations, and journalists and members of armed groups.
+Due to the sensitive nature of many interviewees' comments, names and other identifying information have also been removed from this report.